quochieu586/ML_capybara/src/models/MLP model/README.md

 - **Output Layer**: The output layer uses a softmax activation function to predict the probability of each sentiment class (negative, neutral, or positive).

 ## Hyperparameter Tuning
-The model's hyperparameters were optimized using **Optuna**, a hyperparameter optimization framework, to find the best configuration for **dropout rate** and **L2 regularization**.
-The model was trained for 15 epochs to ensure convergence.
+The model's hyperparameters were optimized using **Optuna**, a hyperparameter optimization framework, to find the best configuration for **learning rate** and **hidden layer**.
+The model was trained for 10 epochs to ensure convergence.
+Also, early stopping is setup in which the training process is stopped as the validation accuracy does not improve after a predefined threshold.

 ## Evaluation Metrics
 The model's performance was evaluated using the following metrics: